cyberhiker/compliance-docs/CM-Procedures Outline.md

 #### 3.1.7.
 Least Functionality
 #### 3.1.8.
 Information System Component Inventory
 #### 3.1.9.
 Configuration items
-##### 3.1.9.1 Identifying configuration items throughout the system development life cycle and managing the configuration of the configuration items
+Identifying configuration items throughout the system development life cycle and managing the configuration of the configuration items
-##### 3.1.9.2 Defines the configuration items for the information system and places the configuration items under configuration management
+Defines the configuration items for the information system and places the configuration items under configuration management
+#### 3.1.10.
+Protection
+Protects the configuration management plan for unauthorized disclosure and modification.
 #### 3.1.11.
-Protects the configuration management plan for unauthorized disclosure and modification.
+Tracking
+Tracks the use of software and associated documentation protected by quantity licenses to control copying and distribution
 #### 3.1.12.
-Tracks the use of software and associated documentation protected by quantity licenses to control copying and distribution
-#### 3.1.13.
 User-Installed Software